 Federal Pell Grant

 The Federal Pell Grant Program provides need-based grants to low-income undergraduate students to promote access to post-secondary education.
-Grant amounts are dependent on the following: the student's expected family contribution (E.F.C.), the cost of attendance (as determined by the institution), the student's enrollment status (full-time or part-time) and whether the student attends for a full academic year or less.
+Grant amounts are dependent on the following: the student's Expected Family Contribution (E.F.C. - as determined by FAFSA), the cost of attendance (as determined by the institution), the student's enrollment status (full-time or part-time) and whether the student attends for a full academic year or less.

 Federal Supplemental Educational Opportunity Grant